From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 Canva acquisition of Affinity has users worried about pricing and updates.
 We break down the controversy and what it means for indie alternatives.

 In March 2024, news broke that sent shockwaves through the design community.
-Canva announced it was acquiring Serif Affinity suite for a reported 380 million dollars.
+Canva announced it was acquiring Serif's Affinity suite for a reported 380 million dollars.
 This was not just another corporate merger - it was an ideological battle over the future of design tools.

-I spent a week lurking on Reddit r/Affinity community, and what I found was raw: anger, disappointment, and that bitter I knew this would happen resignation.
-One post title said it all: What a huge f you to the user base - it got over 200 upvotes and 80+ comments.
+I spent a week lurking on Reddit's r/Affinity community, and what I found was raw: anger, disappointment, and that bitter "I knew this would happen" resignation.
+One post title said it all: "What a huge f you to the user base" - it got over 200 upvotes and 80+ comments.
 This was not an isolated complaint.
 It was a collective emotional eruption.

 Why Affinity Users Were So Angry